 Use double spacing throughout.

-In MLA format, the first table seen in the project is labeled as Table 1.
+The first table seen in the project is labeled as Table 1.
 The second table in the project is Table 2, and so on.

 Create a title for the table and place it below the label.